WalletConnect/walletconnect-docs/docs/swift/push/wallet-usage.md

 ### Subscribe for Push publishers

 When your `Push` instance receives push request or push message from a peer client, it will publish a related event.
-Subscribe to publishers to reveive the requests.
+Subscribe to publishers to receive the requests.

 ```swift
 Push.wallet.requestPublisher